quentinverhagen/data_group_9/Assignment3.md

 total_tax_apart = df_apart_tax['price_tax'].sum()*7
 print(f'\nThe total amount of tourist tax Amsterdam will receive from apartments on AirBnB in a week is \u20ac {total_tax_apart: .2f} \n')

+# Not all 30.000 visitors can stay in AirBnB apartments, as we calculated that there are not enough private rooms and apartments available for a week.
+The other visitors will have to stay in other apartments or hotels.
+To still calculate the tourist tax received from these visitors, we calculated the average price of an AirBnb.
+With this it was possible to calculate the received tax.
+We assumed again that people would stay in two beds / rooms.

 average_price = bnb_df['price'].mean()
 amount_not = int(-(-(visitors - people_private - people_ap)/2 // 1))
 tax_other = amount_not*average_price*tourist_tax*7